 Unearned revenue arises when funds are received in advance on an exchange transaction and are not recognized as revenue before revenue recognition criteria have been met.
-Grant funds received in advance on a non-exchange transaction are recognized as restricted revenue.
+Grant funds received in advance on a non-exchange, conditional transaction are recognized as unearned revenue.
+Grant funds received in advance on a non-exchange, unconditional transaction are recognized as restricted revenue.